- Affordable Living

 ASES Development Process

 Previously, a review of the Standards occurred every five years.
-The Service Excellence team now continuously examine any changes to legislation, industry or departmental requirements.
+The ASES team now continuously examines any changes to legislation, industry or departmental requirements.
 This ongoing approach ensures that the ASES program and standards are always relevant to the Community Services sector and up-to-date in a constantly changing environment.

 The review process involves consultation with key stakeholders, focus groups and ASES external assessors to develop the key indicators and evidence required to meet new requirements.